A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Connection to other inference frameworks

 \subsection{Bayesian inference}

-The BFF can, under certain conditions, be transformed into a Bayesian posterior distribution.
-Specifically, assuming that the priors for the nuisance parameters satisfy $p(\psi \mid H_{0}) = p(\psi \mid \theta = \theta_{0}, H_{1})$, the Bayes factor can be represented as the ratio of marginal posterior to prior density evaluated at the tested parameter value \citep[known as Savage-Dickey density ratio, see e.g.,][]{Dickey1971, Verdinelli1995, Wagenmakers2010}.
-Hence, the posterior can be obtained by multiplying the BFF with the prior
+The SC can, under certain conditions, be transformed into a Bayesian posterior distribution.
+Specifically, assuming that the priors for the nuisance parameters satisfy

+the Bayes factor can be represented as the ratio of marginal posterior to prior density under $H_1$ evaluated at the tested parameter value \citep[known as Savage-Dickey density ratio, see e.g.,][]{Dickey1971, Verdinelli1995, Wagenmakers2010}.
+Hence, the posterior under $H_1$ can be obtained by multiplying the SC with the prior

-It is, however, important to emphasize that BFFs based on priors under the alternative that depend on the null (e.g., commonly used `local' normal or Cauchy priors that are centered around $\theta_{0}$) cannot be transformed to a genuine posterior distribution in this way, but multiplication with the prior will result in a different posterior for every $\theta$.
+It is, however, important to emphasize that SCs based on priors under the alternative that depend on the null (e.g., commonly used `local' normal or Cauchy priors that are centered around $\theta_{0}$) cannot be transformed to a genuine posterior distribution in this way, but multiplication with the prior will result in a different posterior for every $\theta$.

-Since, under certain regularity conditions, the posterior is asymptotically normally distributed around the maximum likelihood estimate \citep[chapter 5.3]{Bernardo2000}, we can conclude that whenever these conditions are satisfied and the BFF has the Savage-Dickey density ratio representation~\eqref{eq:posterior}, the BFF is asymptotically given by the asymptotic posterior normal density divided by the prior density, both evaluated at $\theta_{0}$.
-The posterior, and hence also the BFF, will become more concentrated around the true parameter $\theta_{*}$ as more data are generated, giving another intuition about the consistency property of Bayes factors.
+Since, under certain regularity conditions, the posterior is asymptotically normally distributed around the maximum likelihood estimate \citep[chapter 5.3]{Bernardo2000}, we can conclude that whenever these conditions are satisfied and the SC has the Savage-Dickey density ratio representation~\eqref{eq:posterior}, the SC is asymptotically given by the asymptotic posterior normal density divided by the prior density, both evaluated at $\theta_{0}$.
+The posterior, and hence also the SC, will become more concentrated around the true parameter $\theta_{*}$ as more data are generated, giving another intuition about the consistency property of Bayes factors.

-The Savage-Dickey density ratio~\eqref{eq:posterior} also provides a convenient way to compute BFFs: One of the many programs for computing Bayesian posterior distributions, such as Stan \citep{Carpenter2017} or INLA \citep{Rue2009}, can be used to compute a posterior density, which can then be divided by the prior density to obtain a BFF.
-The caveat is again that this only works for global priors under the alternative and with the same prior assigned to the nuisance parameters under the null and alternative.
+The Savage-Dickey density ratio~\eqref{eq:posterior} also provides a convenient way to compute SCs: One of the many programs for computing Bayesian posterior distributions, such as \texttt{Stan} \citep{Carpenter2017} or \texttt{INLA} \citep{Rue2009}, can be used to compute a posterior density, which can then be divided by the prior density to obtain a SC.
+The caveat is again that this only works for global priors under the alternative and provided that condition~\eqref{eq:SDcondition} holds for the priors assigned to the nuisance parameters.